 We close our eyes while God heals me through her.

 ◇ ◇ ◇ ◇ ◇

-We’re a stone throw away from Stockholm, Sweden, in a suburb called Solna.
+We’re a stone’s throw away from Stockholm, Sweden, in a suburb called Solna.
 I’ve taken my mom to explore the Body & Spirit Fair.
-In a place filled with precious gem stones at every corner, oracle cards and clairvoyant people, I feel quite at home and open to explore.
+In a place filled with precious gemstones at every corner, oracle cards, and clairvoyant people, I feel quite at home and open to exploring.

-I would have found the world of magic on my own, but my mom introduced it to me at an early age – tarot cards and pendulums was a part when growing up – and it’s one of our few shared interests.
-Only a handful of people knows this about me.
+I would have found the world of magic on my own, but my mom introduced it to me at an early age – tarot cards and pendulums were a part of when growing up – and it’s one of our few shared interests.
+Only a handful of people know this about me.

 I grew up Catholic and was forced into Sunday school.
 Until the first day of my third year, a young missionary couple was set to lead the class instead of a nun, and made us kids go out on the streets with placards calling out “Jesus loves you!”

 My mom and her friends was sitting at a café, as soon as they saw that we were the strange kids yelling in the street, they rushed out and my mom took me out of my misery.